About the Canadian Coast Guard College

 You'll learn how to:

-- harbour breakouts
+- provide harbour breakouts

-- providing ice information services
+- provide ice information services

-- how to maintain open routes for maritime commerce
+- maintain open routes for maritime commerce

 Marine radio operations simulator